Deci-AI/super-gradients/documentation/source/KD.md

 ## Knowledge Distillation Training with Configuration Files

-As done when training without knowledge distillation, in order to [train with configuration files](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/configuration_files.md#required-hyper-parameters), we call the [`KDTrainer.train_from_config` method](https://github.com/Deci-AI/super-gradients/blob/9485f1533ff64cecb32a238d4779aafca1f0d199/src/super_gradients/training/kd_trainer/kd_trainer.py#L43), which assumes a specific [configuration structure](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/configuration_files.md#required-hyper-parameters).
+As done when training without knowledge distillation, to [train with configuration files](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/configuration_files.md#required-hyper-parameters), we call the [`KDTrainer.train_from_config` method](https://github.com/Deci-AI/super-gradients/blob/9485f1533ff64cecb32a238d4779aafca1f0d199/src/super_gradients/training/kd_trainer/kd_trainer.py#L43), which assumes a specific [configuration structure](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/configuration_files.md#required-hyper-parameters).
 When training with KD, the same structure and required fields hold, but we introduce a few additions:

 - `arch_params` are being passed to the `KDModule` constructor.
-For example, in our [Resnet50 KD training on Imagenet](https://github.com/Deci-AI/super-gradients/blob/master/src/super_gradients/recipes/imagenet_resnet50_kd.yaml), we handle the difference in preprocessing of the teacher, which expects different normaliztion by passing the `KDModule` a normalization adaptor module:
+For example, in our [Resnet50 KD training on Imagenet](https://github.com/Deci-AI/super-gradients/blob/master/src/super_gradients/recipes/imagenet_resnet50_kd.yaml), we handle the difference in preprocessing of the teacher, which expects different normalization by passing the `KDModule` a normalization adaptor module:
 ```yaml
 # super_gradients/recipes/imagenet_resnet50_kd.yaml
 ...